NekoCyan/NekoNya/EN/MessageAutomationGuides/SystemHandler.md

 <hr>

-> We have limit creating folder's maximum to 25 folders, so you must organize your folders on channels properly by follow the below.
+> We have limited on creating folder's maximum to 25 folders, so you must organize your folders on channels properly by the following below.

 <hr>